cominixo/BetterF3/CONTRIBUTING.md

    format `betterf3-{version}-{modloader}.jar` (subject to change).

 ### Pull Requests
-All pull requests need to comply with our CheckStyle requirements.
+All pull requests must comply with our CheckStyle requirements.
-* Run `./gradlew checkstyleMain` in order to check if you comply.
+* Run `./gradlew checkstyleMain` to check if you comply.
 * (Recommended) import the `.checkstyle/checkstyle.xml` file into your IDE.

 ### Creating Modules
-In order to create a new module, either in this mod or your own, follow the directions in [CreateModule.md](docs/developers/CreateModule.md)
+To create a new module, either in this mod or your own, follow the directions in [CreateModule.md](docs/developers/CreateModule.md).